amarpanray/BRiley/ReadMe.txt

 	Designed 2 tables in the database.
 One for Accounts and one for Transactions.
 	Installed Entity Framework with all necessary dependencies.
 	Generated models from database using a Database First approach by running scaffolding script.

+To Do:
+	Extend FindByCondition method to use queries more efficiently.
+	Use some async methods from repository for performance.
+	Is AddScoped better than AddTransient when registering services in Start.cs Add Details page for All Transactions?
+	Testing.